 Instead of keeping track of multiple payment deadlines, you’ll just have one to remember if you consolidate.

-If you’re considering consolidation loan offers, pay attention to the interest rates and loan length.
+If you’re considering consolidation loan offers, pay attention to the annual percentage rate and loan length.

 “Debt consolidation lumps all your debt into a single monthly payment at a lower monthly payment, but usually for a longer period, higher interest, or a combination of both,” says Jacob Dayan, Finance Pal and Community Tax cofounder and CEO.

 Ideally, you’ll want a loan that has a lower overall interest rate than your current debts.
 A loan with a longer term length or higher interest rate may not be the best fit.
-However, in some cases it can make sense to get a longer term loan for a more affordable monthly payment.
+However, in some cases it can make sense to get a longer term loan for a more affordable monthly payment when you ..

 What is credit card consolidation?